- Search The Registry

 - About Us

 - Creating Support

 - My Account

-From Athens, GA his father was a minister in the African Methodist Church and a college president.
+From Athens, GA, his father was a minister in the African Methodist Church and a college president.
 His earliest interest in music came from his grandmother.
 She was a former slave who exposed him to spirituals.
-Johnson graduated from Allen University and also studied at the University of Pennsylvania, the Julliard School and the University of Southern California.
+Johnson graduated from Allen University and studied at the University of Pennsylvania, the Julliard School, and the University of Southern California.

 Hall Johnson died on April 30, 1970, during a fire at his New York apartment.
-Marian Anderson, who recorded a number of his solo vocal settings, commented, "Hall Johnson was a unique genius.
-For although he invented no new harmonies, designed no new forms, originated no new melodic styles, discovered no new rhythmic principles, he was yet able to fashion a whole new world of music in his own image."
+Marian Anderson recorded several of his solo vocal settings and commented, "Hall Johnson was a unique genius.
+Although he invented no new harmonies, designed no new forms, originated no new melodic styles, discovered no new rhythmic principles, he was yet able to fashion a new world of music in his image."